rbccps-iisc/atscale_middleware_testing/streetlight_demo/README.md

 * an app that monitors the lights,
 * a _state injector_ module which injects state/sensor values/faults into streetlight devices at pre-determined times.
 This can be used to:
-  * inject activity into successive streetlights to model moving vehicles
+  * inject values into the activity sensors of successive streetlights to model moving vehicles
+  * inject identical values into the ambient light sensors of all streetlights to model common environmental conditions
   * inject faults into groups of streetlights to model power outages or sensor failures

 ## Streetlight Behavior: